Recycled materials made from marine litter and discarded plastic

 5-11-1 Jingumae, Shibuya-ku, Tokyohttps://maps.app.goo.gl/xECxDd2Et5NCxS4e7

-Because interiors building materials have a significant impact on the environment, NOMURA Group will continue to focus on sustainable materials and promote their use.
-In order to bring joy, excitement and happiness to people and society, we will continue to contribute to solving social issues through creative ideas and challenging technological development.
-The newly announced "noon" can also replace the material that makes up the speaker housing with other materials, and we can expect future developments, such as developing new materials using unused resources and waste materials from local areas and companies.
+Because interiors building materials have a significant impact on the environment, NOMURA Co.,Ltd. Group will continue to focus on sustainable materials and promote their use.
+To bring joy, excitement, and happiness to people and society, we will continue to contribute to resolving social issues through creative ideas and challenging technological development.
+The newly announced "noon" speaker can be made from a different material, and future developments are promising, such as the development of new materials using unused resources and waste materials discarded by local communities and companies.

-■ Various sustainable materials that make up "noon"
+■ The various sustainable materials that make up "noon"

 A new, naturally-derived material made from 100% food waste